cdig/cd-module-starter/README.md

 # cd-module-starter v2

 What's in the box?
-This repo contains a bare-bones skeleton of a module, ready for you to flesh out with content.
+This repo contains a bare-bones skeleton of a module, ready for you to flesh it out with content.

 <br>